partigabor/aromatica-old/content/materials/star_anise.md

 +++
 title = "Star Anise"
 author = "Gabor Parti"
-date = "2023-08-21"
+date = "2023-09-04"
-description = "The star shaped pericarps of a tree from vietnam and south china." weight = 10
+description = "The star shaped pericarps of a tree from vietnam and south china; fruit of illicium verum." weight = 10
 # draft = "true"
 # hidden = "true"